 - Via a Session Border Controller and Direct Routing

 - Via a number homed online in Office 365.

 The following requirements assume that you already have Skype for Business Server 2019 deployed in a supported topology.
 Your requirements depend on your scenario:

 If you are already using Exchange UM online or on-premises and you upgrade to Skype for Business 2019, you will need to capture the structure of your Auto attendants and re-create them in the cloud using Cloud auto attendants.
 For more information, see Moving an Exchange UM auto attendant or call queue to Phone System.

-For a new configuration of Cloud auto attendants, follow the steps outlined in Configure Cloud auto attendants.
+For a new configuration of Cloud auto attendants, follow the steps outlined in Configure resource accounts.

 In addition to the requirements above, the below requirements must be configured to connect to the Microsoft Cloud auto attendant service:

 Hybrid connectivity.
 If you already have Skype for Business Server deployed, and you want to enable Cloud auto attendant for your on-premises users, you must ensure that you have hybrid connectivity set up between your on-premises and online environments.
 This is sometimes called a split domain configuration.

 If you're assigning a phone number to to your auto attendant, you will need an Office 365 Enterprise E5 license.